orbitalapi/orbital/README.md

 * local profile enables REST request coming from localhost:4200 by modifying the CORS settings accordingly.
 This profile requires only if you're planning run client app on localhost:4200 (see below).
 If that is not the case, build the client app by running
 'mvn clean install -DskipTests' or by running 'npm build' on vyne-query-service/src/main/web
+* By default data lineage functionality is disabled for remote calls.
+If you want to enable it please set app.data-lineage.remoteCalls as true, (i.e. -Dapp.data-lineage.remoteCalls=true)

 ## Client